Prof Peter Ashwin

 Other Relevant Information

-I am Associate Editor for the journals "Dynamical Systems; an International Journal" and "Journal of Mathematical Neuroscience" and a member of the EPSRC peer review college.
+I am Associate Editor for the journals "Dynamical Systems; an International Journal", "Journal of Mathematical Neuroscience" and "Frontiers in Applied Mathematics and Statistics" and a member of the EPSRC peer review college.
 I served as Head of Mathematics and Computer Science at Exeter for the period 2010-2014.
-I was secretary for the European Dynamics Days 2001-2008 and am currently the advisory board for the SIAM activity group "Mathematics of Planet Earth" http://www.siam.org/activity/mpe/
+I was secretary for the European Dynamics Days 2001-2008 and am currently a member of the advisory board for the SIAM activity group "Mathematics of Planet Earth" http://www.siam.org/activity/mpe/